peterpeterparker/daviddalbusco.com/src/blog/we-need-your-help-to-get-started.md

 David

 *P.S.
-Funny story, it was actually only 30 minutes travel remaining, I totally misunderstand my ticket.
+Funny story, it was actually only 30 remaining minutes, I totally misunderstand my ticket.
 It was a good surprise, kind of feel I've used a time travel machine* 🤣 *Cheers from Munich*